Dr Phil Garnett GP and Chair of CCG

-Phil is a GenerationQ Fellow, a GP and Chair of Vale of York Clinical Commissioning Group (CCG).
+Phil was a GenerationQ Fellow, a GP and Chair of Vale of York Clinical Commissioning Group (CCG).

-Phil has held local leadership roles since the early days of practice-based commissioning.
+Phil held local leadership roles since the early days of practice-based commissioning.
 From 2002-06, he chaired the professional executive committee of Scarborough, Whitby and Ryedale Primary Care Trust and, in 2006, he was appointed chair of the practice-based commissioning group which later became Scarborough and Ryedale CCG.
-Phil is a founder board member and trustee of St Catherine’s Hospice in Scarborough.
+Phil was a founding board member and trustee of St Catherine’s Hospice in Scarborough.